gohugoio/hugo/content/content-management/formats.md

 Markdown is the native content format for Hugo and is rendered using the excellent [Blackfriday project][], a blazingly fast parser written in Golang.

 {{% note "Deeply Nested Lists" %}}
-Blackfriday has a known issue [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists.
-Luckily, there is a workaround.
-Use 4-spaces (i.e., <kbd>tab</kbd>) rather than 2-space indentations to delimit nesting of lists.
+Before you begin writing your content in markdown, Blackfriday has a known issue [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists.
+Luckily, there is an easy workaround.
+Use 4-spaces (i.e., <kbd>tab</kbd>) rather than 2-space indentations to delimit nesting of lists in your content.
 {{% /note %}}

 ## Additional Content Formats